JackXueIndiana/APIM-AI-Service-Farm/README.md

 Here is the note we made in the each steps:

 Step 1: Provision Azure API Management Instance
-Create a new resource group
+- Create a new resource group
-Create an APIM for Developer
+- Create an APIM for Developer
-Enable System Managed Identity for the APIM
+- Enable System Managed Identity for the APIM

 Step 2 & 3: Provision Azure OpenAI Service Instances
-Provision your Azure AI Service instances.
+- Provision your Azure AI Service instances.
-Add role assignment of "Cognitive Services OpenAI User" for the APIM SMI.
+- Add role assignment of "Cognitive Services OpenAI User" for the APIM SMI.
-Deploy the same models (gpt-35-turbo) and versions (0125) in each instance.
+- Deploy the same models (gpt-35-turbo) and versions (0125) in each instance.
-For each model, set TPM to 1k (to easy the testing)
+- For each model, set TPM to 1k (to easy the testing)

 Step 4: Download and Prepare API Schema
-Download the desired API schema for Azure OpenAI Service [inference.json](https://raw.githubusercontent.com/Azure/azure-rest-api-specs/main/specification/cognitiveservices/data-plane/AzureOpenAI/inference/preview/2023-12-01-preview/inference.json) to your local machine.
+- Download the desired API schema for Azure OpenAI Service [inference.json](https://raw.githubusercontent.com/Azure/azure-rest-api-specs/main/specification/cognitiveservices/data-plane/AzureOpenAI/inference/preview/2023-12-01-preview/inference.json) to your local machine.

-Step 5: Create the API
-Open the local inference.json and update the servers section to:
+- Update the inferencejson file: Open the local inference.json and update the servers section to:
 ~~~
   "servers": [
       {